 - Add the stock and bring to the boil.

 - Reduce the heat if needed.
 Add the herbs and simmer for 30 minutes or until the vegetables have all softened.

 - Allow to cool slightly before liquidising to your preferred consistency.

 - Season to taste.

 If you find your soup is too thick you can add milk before serving which also makes your soup go further.
-Tinned tomatoes can be added too and for extra protein, and also to thicken the soup, red lentils are a great addition.
+Tinned tomatoes can be added for extra protein, and also thicken the soup.
+Red lentils are another great addition.

 If you like this recipe, register for free now for more recipes, tips and advice.
 You'll be part of the Cultivation Street campaign, taking your community gardening project to the next level.

 You’ll receive an array of free resources, from seed packs, planting calendars to seasonal newsletters jam-packed with gardening advice, ideas and success stories to whet your gardening appetite.
 You’ll also be given a chance to win big in the annual Cultivation Street competition, which has a staggering £20,000 to giveaway to school and community gardening projects that are changing the lives of people across the UK.